flashnuke/deadnet/apk/README.md

 A simple GUI that runs Deadnet directly on Android devices. </br> </br>

 The APK is stored inside [bin](https://github.com/flashnuke/deadnet/tree/main/apk/bin) directory, but it can be built manually as well.
-</br>The code that is supposed to open network sockets and send the spoofed packets is written in C++ and compiled into native binaries that are run explicitly by the Python app.
+</br>The attack itself is run is written in C++ and compiled into native binaries that are run explicitly by the Python app (see the `Notes.Permissions` section for more).

 # Requirements
 * Device must be rooted
 * Most modern devices are ARM64.
 The native binaries are compiled for the following machine architecture types: (ARM, ARM64, x86, x86_64), see the building section in order to compile for a different architecture type and modify the code accordingly

 # Building
 Steps to build the app manually. </br>
 The following tools are required:
 * NDK tools